 All staff share the responsibility to report safety hazards or other conditions that need immediate attention.
-Graffiti and signs of vandalism are removed prior to students arriving The on campus. principal with Maintenance communicates and Operations staff as needed to manage safety concerns, cleaning practices, and maintenance needs.
+Graffiti and signs of vandalism are removed prior to students arriving on campus.
+The principal communicates with Maintenance and Operations staff as needed to manage safety concerns, cleaning practices, and maintenance needs.